 The dean will render a decision and inform the student and Registrar's Office.
-If the dean renders a decision to readmit the student, that official transcript will then be forwarded to the Registrar's Office (for undergraduate programs) or Graduate School (for graduate programs) for analysis/determination of transfer credit acceptable toward the intended program of study.
-Pre-permission to take courses elsewhere is valid only if the student continues in the same program, and if there have been no significant curricular changes mandated by relevant certification bodies in the interim that would affect the transfer credit.
+If the dean renders a decision to readmit the student, that official transcript will then be forwarded to the Registrar's Office or the College of Graduate and Continuing Education for analysis/ determination of transfer credit acceptable toward the intended program of study.
+Prepermission to take courses elsewhere is valid only if the student continues in the same program, and if there have been no significant curricular changes mandated by relevant certification bodies in the interim that would affect the transfer credit.
 Transfer courses would need to be reevaluated upon readmission if the student switches programs.